 - Thank everyone for taking part in the contest

 - Tell people to keep an eye out for future chances to win

 This giveaway winner announcement video from KathleenLights is a fantastic example.
-She stresses how hard it is to choose only 1 winner and clarifies that they were picked at random, with no special treatment.
+She stresses how hard it is to choose and clarifies that the winners were random, with no special treatment.